easy-apps-xyz/docs/resources/termsofservice.md

 #### 6.5.2 Contact

 For support inquiries, contact us at **support@easy-apps.xyz**.
-We will make reasonable efforts to respond to support requests in a timely manner, though response times are not guaranteed.
+We will make reasonable efforts to respond to support requests promptly, though response times are not guaranteed.

-### 6.6 White-Label Customization
+### 6.6 White-Label Customisation

-You may customize the visual branding of your white-label bot, including:
+You may customise the visual branding of your white-label bot, including:
 - Bot name
 - Bot avatar
 - Visual logos and branding elements